 Other Fabrics: WeatherMax, Stamoid, Heavy Duty PVC, Mesh, Leather and Upholstery Vinyl are all examples of fabrics we use in various applications.
 Specific care can vary depending on your project so give us a call and we are happy to provide you with professional cleaning and maintenance tips.

 The Fabric surrounding your windows can typically be treated with a little elbow grease.
 Mild soap and water with a scrub brush can make a significant dent in dirt and mold.
-For a deeper clean, bring your window to us and we will scrub and treat it.
-We can also lubricate or replace old zippers.
+Take care not to scratch the clear vinyl.
+For a deeper clean, bring your window to us and we will clean and treat it.
+We can also lubricate old zippers, patch holes and replace hardware.

 Tips for cleaning any kind of clear vinyl: